mozilla/socorro-infra/bin/deploy-prod-README.md

 deploy-prod.sh can be called without arguments, so that it could, in theory, be run on a schedule in CI/CD.
 When run, deploy-prod.sh can look at the current Socorro prod deployment, and based on the reported revision decide not to continue (if live version == SHA of most recent tag).

 In the case of a manual rollback, provide the tag or SHA to rollback to as $1 and deploy-prod.sh will search for AMIs available (by AMI tag appsha == tag/SHA supplied in $1) to find the correct AMI to rollback to.
-This prevents the need for a total rebuild in the case of a rollback.
 The most recent AMI is always chosen.

 If a redeploy of the running live tag or SHA is desired, simply specify "redeploy" as a positional argument (if specified along with a tag or SHA, $2).
 This will force a redeploy of the RPM and AMI, and then deploy from there.